 The Temple of the Inscriptions has a dual function.
 The building is a record of approximately 180 years of the city’s history from the 4th through 12th.
 It is also the place of the King Pakal’s tomb.
 The stairway from the top of the pyramid to the tomb was discovered by Alberto Ruz in 1952. a discovery that solved a long standing mystery that baffled archaeologists since Stevens and Catherwood documented their visit to Palenque in 1840.

 The stairway is a 80 foot vertical descent to Pakal’s burial chamber where an ornately carved stone slab sealed his tomb.
 The humidity in the tomb is intense, and leaves one thinking that the walls weep for Pakal.
-Special permission is required to visit this interior part of the Temple of Inscriptions.
+Special permissions which could once be obtained have been stopped to this interior part of the Temple of Inscriptions.

 There is a distinct sense of tranquility within Palenque.
 Take in this experience, as we did, while you walk though the area.
-The site is quite shady so it is easy to hang out at the Palenque Ruins for the entire day.
+The site has areas of shade so it is easy to hang out at the Palenque Ruins for the entire day.
 One of our favorite things to do in Palenque is to explore the jungle trails that lead to smaller plazas, temples, and limestone cascades.
 Palenque is a visit worth planning and doing!

 Palenque is on many travelers bucket list, as this ruin site provides a unique adventure very different from other southern Mayan sites.
 The experience leaves a lasting impression that most visitors cannot describe.
 Not a single traveler has regrets for their planned diversion to Chiapas.